kubevela/pkg/cue/cuex/README.md

 }
 ```

-It will search for the **ProviderFn** in the given **Provider** and call the function to execute with the CUE value as inputs.
+It will search for the **ProviderFn** (specified by #do) in the given **Provider** and call the function to execute with the CUE value as inputs.
 Then it will fill back the returned CUE value.
 In this way, it is possible to define customized functions for either rendering or pure executing.

 Each time a **ProviderFn** is called, the **Compiler** will repeat the *Resolve* work after the result of last execution is filled back.
 Executed CUE values will not be executed again in the later process.
 The repeated `Resolve` stops when no more CUE values that needs to be run.